Martin Lumbreras Peralta: Martyrdom

-On 11 December 1632, these Augustinian priests were led to the site of their execution, through the method of Hi-aburi (Punishment by burning at the stake).
+On 11 December 1632, these Augustinian priests were led to the site of their execution, through the method of hiaburi (punishment by burning at the stake).
 Melchior died four hours after the start of execution, while Peralta, to the amazement of the spectators, held out for eighteen hours.

-Peralta and Melchior were venerated through the promulgation of the decree on martyrdom on 28 November 1988.
-They both were beatified on 23 April 1989 by Pope John Paul II and their feast day is celebrated on 11 December.
+The cause for Melchior's and Peralta's beatification was formally opened on 14 March 1928, granting them both the title of Servant of God.
+Their spiritual writings were approved by theologians on 1 February 1933.
+Peralta and Melchior were declared Venerable on 28 November 1988, and beatified on 23 April 1989 by Pope John Paul II and their feast day is celebrated on 11 December.